 This includes any information you provide when joining our e-news, including your name, email, postcode and date of birth.
 We may also ask you for information if you contact us.
 Our e-news signups are collected via Mailchimp who are annually certified to EU/US and Swiss Safe Harbor Frameworks.

-Information you provide when you donate online.
+Information you provide when booking tickets, by a membership or donate online.

 Our ticketing platform is provided and hosted by Seat Geek Enterprise and data saved on secure servers in Europe and is fully PCI complaint.